asenogles/SPR809-Digital-Appendix/README.md

 - The toolbox was streamlined by removing un-used items to simplify the page for users unfamiliar with [potree](http://potree.org/).
 - custom styling using CSS was applied to the page to maintain a pleasing and consistent ui across pages/elements.

+For hosting reasons, only the pointclouds from the Hogg Rock site are loaded on this github repository.

 ## Dependencies
 The following libraries are utilized in this build:
 - [Potree](http://potree.org/)